 This low-impact activity is excellent for those who suffer joint or muscle pain.
-Additionally, garden work has been proven to be helpful to those with depression, possibly because of the exercise, exposure to sunlight, or the simple delight of working with one's hands.
+Additionally, garden work has been proven helpful to those with depression, possibly because of the exercise, exposure to sunlight, or the simple delight of working with one's hands.
 Time spent in the garden can also provide needed relaxation, reducing anxiety and tension.

 Gardening Tips 101

-Following a few simple tips can reduce the amount of work in the garden and provide more enjoyment for arthritis conditions.
+A few simple tips can reduce the amount of work in the garden and provide more enjoyment for arthritis conditions.
 First, pick garden plants that require a low level of maintenance.
 Some plants, such as begonias, require little soil or weather conditions and make the perfect beginner's garden plant; Hostas are also the right flowers for beginners, while basil is a straightforward herb.
 Some strands of roses and tomatoes are also easy to maintain.

 Finally, consider garden goals.
 If a beautiful, tasteful garden is desired, pick luscious flowers and shrubbery.
 If produce is desired, a simple vegetable garden can be the perfect fit and gives the added benefit of yielding tangible, edible results.
 Gardens can be designed both for beauty and produce as well, primarily since some flowers serve to ward off unwanted bugs from some vegetable plants.